davidovich/summon/README.md

 Build
 -----

-In an asset data repository:
+In an empty asset data repository:

-0) (Comming soon) invoke summon-cli create
+0) invoke go run github.com/davidovich/summon/scaffold init
     This will create code template similar as above
+1) add assets that need to be shared amongst consumers
-1) Use the provided Makefile to invoke the packr2 process: make
+2) Use the provided Makefile to invoke the packr2 process: make
-2) Commit the resulting -packr files so clients can go get the data repo
+3) Commit the resulting -packr files so clients can go get the data repo
-3) Tag the repo with semantic version (with the `v`) prefix
+4) Tag the repo with semantic version (with the `v`) prefix

 Install
 -------